-Further along, the lovely town of Morinj is an old fishing village which features some crystal-clear water and very green scenery.
-Here, one can enjoy some of the Bay's best seafood including grilled octopus, fresh fish and shrimps.
+Further along, the lovely town of Morinj is an old fishing village that features some crystal-clear water and very green scenery.
+Here, one can enjoy some of the Bay's best seafood including grilled octopus, fresh fish and shrimp.
 We stopped on our drive for lunch and can certainly confirm that Montenegrin food is delicious as we had one of our best meals here!

 The city of Kotor

-Surrounded by over 4km of ancient walls, the UNESCO heritage listed city of Kotor is the crown jewel of the Bay.
+Surrounded by over 4km of ancient walls, the UNESCO heritage-listed city of Kotor is the crown jewel of the Bay.
 Built over centuries, the city's jumble of tiny streets and asymmetrical squares are full of charm.
-In fact, records indicate that Kotor's History goes back to the first century!
+Records indicate that Kotor's History goes back to the first century!

 I cannot write about Kotor and not mention its huge cat population.
 Historically, it is believed cats were brought into the city by sailors.
 They kept the city "clean" by hunting rats, mice and snakes coming down the mountains.
 Their population today is in the hundreds!
-And even though they look like stray, they are certainly very well cared-for.
+And even though they look like strays, they are certainly very well cared for.
 There is even a museum dedicated to them - a true cat lover's paradise!

-While we only explored Montenegro for a short time, we really loved our time here.
-With a diverse offering, visitors have plenty of choice on how to spend their holiday.
+While we only explored Montenegro for a short time, we loved our time here.
+With a diverse offering, visitors have plenty of choices on how to spend their holiday.
 History buffs, adventure seekers and foodies alike will find something worthwhile to do.

 For our part, we would love to come back to Montenegro to hike around its five stunning national parks.
 Forming about 10% of the country's land surface area, it is a nature lover's paradise and we would love to experience it whether it be in winter for skiing, or in summer for some relaxing green bathing and wildlife watching.

-If you are interested to learn more about this beautiful country, I recommend reading more on the official tourism website.
+If you are interested in learning more about this beautiful country, I recommend reading more on the official tourism website.